 Both types define price movement direction at key market levels and play a decisive role in trading.

-- Hammer: Forms at supportlevels with a long lowershadow and a smallbody at the top;
+- Hammer: Forms atsupportlevels with a long lowershadow and a smallbody at the top;

 - Pin Bar: Appears at supports and resistances, featuring a long shadow and a small body(Pin Bars may have or lack small shadows on the body side);

 - Shooting Star: Forms at resistances, with a shadow at least twice the body size, considered a sign of potential price decline.
+The Shooting Star Pattern is considered one of the strongest reversal candlesticks.

 These patterns are most reliable when formed at significant Support and Resistance levels and aligned with other technical analysis elements.